any-docs/css/content/reference/properties/counter-increment/index.md

 If a named counter in the list of space-separated counters and values doesn't exist, it will be created.
 If no value is provided for a counter in the list of counters, the counter will be increased by `1`.

-The counter's value can be reset to any integer value with the {{cssxref("counter-reset")}} CSS property.
+The counter's value can be reset to any integer value with the `counter-reset` CSS property.

 {{InteractiveExample("CSS Demo: counter-increment")}}